Decoding Delay Guarantees of Space Regulated Multiple Access Random Wireless Networks using Successive Interference Cancellation: Introduction

 \subsection{Motivations and contributions}

-As already stressed, the Poisson PP model is incompatible with deterministic guarantees, as the number of interfering transmissions cannot be almost surely bounded from above.
-This impossibility leads to the consideration of other classes of PPs.
+As already stressed, the Poisson model is incompatible with deterministic guarantees, as the number of interfering transmissions cannot be almost surely bounded from above.
+This impossibility leads to the consideration of other classes of point processes (PP).
 In this paper, we analyze the latency of the decoding of messages when assuming that the locations of the transmitters $\Phi$ and the receivers $\Psi$ in the plane satisfy certain spatial regulation properties.
-We consider a stationary transmitter PP $\Phi$, and a stationary receiver PP $\Psi$ in $\R^2$, communicating in a CF network.
-We then seek for an upper-bound on the decoding decoding delay $D(x,\Phi)\in\R_+$ for any transmitter located at \fb{$x\in\Phi_0$, where $\Phi_0$ is explicited in \eqref{eq:initPP}, and corresponds to the set of transmitters in $\Phi$ with a SINR above some threshold w.r.t. the receivers in $\Psi$}.
-By this, we mean that the transmissions of messages of size $m$ bits can be decoded using SIC by the typical receiver in less than $D(x,\Phi)$ channel uses almost surely for the given spatial regulation.
-Equivalently, the probability that the \textit{worst-case decoding decoding delay} using SIC is almost surely upper-bounded for any realization of the transmitters set $\Phi$, i.e., where $\Pro$ is the Palm probability of the receiver PP that sets the typical receiver at the origin.
-The main goal is to ensure that, with probability $1$, at least some receivers can reliably decode a message from all $x\in\Phi_0$.
-We show that the receiver $y\in\Psi$ can do this in at least $\lceil\frac{m}{\log_2(1 + \eta(\|x-y\|))}\rceil$ units of time, with $\epsilon = 0$ in the absence of fading.
-Furthermore, we show in Corollary~\ref{prop:corollary} that $T$ can be chosen equal to $\lceil \frac{m}{\log_2(1 + \eta_0)} \rceil$ for well-chosen assumptions on the geometry of the network.
-Here $\eta(r)$ is a function almost-surely upper-bounding the SINR at a distance $r > 0$ from the typical receiver using SIC.
-In Section~\ref{sec:fading}, we show what this approach leads to the fading case.
+We consider a stationary transmitter PP $\Phi$, and a jointly stationary receiver PP $\Psi$ in $\R^2$: firstly communicating through a cellular network, see Section~\ref{sec:time}; and in a second part we consider a CF network, see Section~\ref{sec:CF}.
+We then seek for an upper-bound on the decoding decoding delay $D(x,\Phi)\in\R_+$ for any transmitter located at \fb{$x\in\Phi_0$, where $\Phi_0$ is a jointly stationary sub-PP of $\Phi$ which is explicited in \eqref{eq:initPP}, and which corresponds to the set of transmitters in $\Phi$ with a SINR with respect to (w.r.t.) the receivers in $\Psi$ above some threshold }.
+This will imply that the transmissions of messages of size $m$ bits sent by $x\in\Phi$ can be decoded using SIC by the typical receiver in less than $D(x,\Phi)$ channel uses almost surely for the given spatial regulation.
+Equivalently, the probability that the \textit{worst-case decoding decoding delay} of the typical receiver using SIC is almost surely upper-bounded for any realization of the transmitters set $\Phi$, i.e., in the absence of fading.
+In Section~\ref{sec:fading}, we extend what this approach to the fading case.
+Finally, in Section~\ref{sec:CF}, we provide in Proposition~\ref{prop:CFSINRBound} conditions on $\eta_0$ for the worst-case delay of CF networks $D(\Phi, \Psi)$ defined in \eqref{def:CFdelay}, to be lower or equal to $\frac{m}{\log_2(1 + \eta_0)}, \ \Pr$-almost-surely in the CF case.